23 Best Things to Do in Rome, Italy (+Map of Top Sights)

 19. Take a food tour

-While there are so many incredible landmarks that you must-see in Rome, as far as ‘things to do’, taking a food tour is definitely one of the VERY BEST things to do in Rome!
+Another personal favorite – taking a food tour – is one of the VERY BEST things to do in Rome!

-There is probably no better way to get to know the real Rome than by taking a food tour with a local guide!
+There is no better way to experience the real Rome than by taking a food tour with a local guide!
 In the past, I always thought that you can just ‘organize’ your own food tasting by checking out some local shops, markets, or researching the better restaurants, and that food tours weren’t really worth it… But it’s really not even comparable…

-Recently, we did a few food tours in various places, and it has become one of my favorite ways to explore a place.
-It’s such a great way to get to know the city just a bit better, hear some local anecdotes, learn various new dishes, and visit some cool places that most tourists don’t know about.
+Taking food tours has become our family’s favorite way to explore a new city.
+It’s such a great way to get to know the place, hear some local anecdotes, taste traditional dishes, and visit some cool places that most tourists don’t know about.

 Anyway, back to food tours in Rome.
-There’s such a big variety of food tours that it might be difficult to choose.
-I’d say just pick one that suits your itinerary best (in terms of starting times, but also the area they visit).
+There is such a wide variety of food tours that it might be difficult to choose.
+I would simply pick one that suits your itinerary the best (based on their starting times and the area they visit).

 • Street food tour.
-This is the tour that we did on our recent visit in Rome and it was excellent.
-It runs twice a day (lunch or dinner), and starts and ends in the heart of the historic city center, making it quite easy to include it in any itinerary.
-It also includes a visit to the Jewish Ghetto (and a delicious cake there!).
+This is the tour that we did on our recent visit to Rome, and it was excellent.
+You can choose between the Trastevere or Jewish Quarter tour and several starting times every day, making it easy to include in any itinerary.

 • Food tour in the city center + Trastevere.
-This is a nice food tour for those who are looking to try a bigger variety of local dishes and wines.
-It’s more expensive because it also includes a 3-course dinner.
+This is a nice food tour for those who are looking to try a wider variety of local dishes and wines.
+It’s more expensive because it also includes a full dinner with several wine tastings.

 • Food tour near the Vatican.
 This is an excellent dinner tour that takes you to some very local places, far from the areas frequented by tourists.
 If you’re looking for a more authentic experience, you can’t go wrong with this highly-rated tour.